Aidarous-Jibril/PHP-MySQL-Complete-REGISTRATION_LOGIN_LOGOUT-And-CRUD-system-App/README.md

 # PHP-MySQL-Complete-REGISTRATION_LOGIN_LOGOUT-And-CRUD-system-App
-A complete registration, login,  logout, create, read, update and delete system web application using PHP &amp; MySQL
+A complete registration, login,  logout, and CRUD (create, read, update and delete) system web application using PHP &amp; MySQL. if you wanna see this system, check it out this link https://webbkurs.ei.hv.se/~ajji0001/PHP-loginsystem/  directly to see how it looks!